 How to Contact Us

 Our official communication channel is via the form.
-Please click on the "Report Vulnerability" button in the bottom right corner and report the problem.
+Please click on the "Report Vulnerability" and report the problem.
 The issues are triaged by a Security Analyst before being escalated to the appropriate team.

 Please, write your report in English or German and provide us with enough information to reproduce the vulnerability.
 Please include your contact information so we can contact you directly.
 If you do not wish to be contacted, that is acceptable but may impede our ability to investigate and correct the vulnerability.